Linerre/Jessie/README.md

 # Jessie
-Scripts that automate the workflow of my friend Jessie
+Scripts that automate the workflow of my friend Jessie, so that she seems to earn more.